-All parents will be informed by letter if their daughter is on the SEND register.
-The letter will inform the parent that their daughter is on the register at one of two levels:
+All parents/carers will be informed by letter if their child is on the SEND register.
+The letter will inform the parent/carer that their child is on the register at one of two levels:

-- 1. Statutory: EHCP
+1. Statutory: EHCP: identified on school data as E

-- 2. Additional needs : SEN Support (K)
+2. Additional needs: identified on school data as K

-- All students with an EHCP will automatically be placed on the SEND register.
-All students at this level will have a SEND profile to ensure all staff are aware of specific needs to help inform appropriate differentiation.
+• All students with an EHCP will automatically be placed on the SEND register.
+All students at this level will have a SEND provision map including a clear table of their EHCP outcomes to ensure all staff are aware of specific needs to help inform appropriate differentiation and track progress.